ryan3-10/Cpp-Memory-Leak-Detector/README.md

 int main() {
     int* num = new int(42);      // Allocation tracked
-    delete num;                  // Deallocation tracked

     int* arr = new int[10];      // Allocation tracked
-    delete[] arr;                // Deallocation tracked

     return 0;
 }
 ```

-## Output Example
-If a memory leak is detected, the program will output a report similar to:
+Since memory allocations in the above program were not deleted, the Memory Leak Detector will report them with an output similar to this (with variation on the memory locations, of course):
 ```
-1 memory leak found:
+2 memory leaks found:
 ARRAY
+ID: 2
+Size: 40 bytes
+Starting location: 0x1f69a042710

+SINGLE OBJECT
 ID: 1
-Size: 40 bytes
+Size: 4 bytes
-Starting location: 0x600003eb800
+Starting location: 0x1f69a0383f0

-Total bytes allocated: 40
+Total bytes allocated: 44
 Total bytes deleted: 0
-Allocated bytes not yet deleted: 40
+Allocated bytes not yet deleted: 44
-Maximum outstanding allocated bytes at one time: 40
+Maximum outstanding allocated bytes at one time: 44
 ```

 ## Notes